rondlite/botland-minifier/README.md

 Copyright © 2019 [Ron D. Lite](https://github.com/rondlite).

-This project is [ISC](https://github.com/rondlite/botland-minifier/blob/master/LICENSE) licensed.
+This project is [The Unlicense](https://github.com/rondlite/botland-minifier/blob/master/LICENSE) licensed.

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_